luomein/spectrum-log/docs/blog/posts/share-gpx-file-between-chart-plotter-and-mobile-device-app.md

 __Notes on using GPX file for export/import chart routes, tracks and waypoints when it works and when it not.__

+__GPX, or GPS exchange format, is an XML file format for storing coordinate data.
+However different GPX viewer handle tracks differently.
+It makes sharing tracks sometimes fail.
+You need to know some implicit rules in order to share tracks successfully.
+On the other hand, sharing routes and waypoints are more straitforward.--

 Working envoronment: Garmin GPSMAP 722xs Chart Plotter, iOS Garmin Navionics Boating app, microSD card reader.

 Limited condition: Garmin GPSMAP 722xs Chart Plotter is registered under previous owner so that ActiveCaption app can not be used for direct export/import.